This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Your body uses nutrients from healthy foods to heal wounds caused by injury, surgery, or pressure ulcers.
-How fast and how well your wound heals depends on many things.
 There is no special diet that will heal your wound, but a healthy meal plan can help your wound heal faster.
 Nutrients that are important for healing are protein, zinc, and vitamin C. Liquids are also important for wound healing.

 Follow a healthy meal plan:

-- Limit foods that are high in fat, sugar, and salt, such as doughnuts, cookies, fried foods, candy, and regular soda.
-These foods are low in nutrients that are important for healing.
+- Limit unhealthy foods, such as those that are high in fat, sugar, and salt.
+Examples include doughnuts, cookies, fried foods, candy, and regular soda.
+These kinds of foods are low in nutrients that are important for healing.

 Good sources of protein: